The Sunday Roast.

 The Marksman | Hackney

-Hackney Rd’s revamped Victorian pub serves up a cracking roast with universally admired Yorkshires.
-There’s plenty of veggie and fish options too if you have a pescetarian or vegetarian to drag along with you.
-Doors open at 10am and coffee is served on their balcony, just around the corner from the Colombia Rd Flower Market.
-READ MORE
+This beloved Victorian pub serves up Hackney’s finest Sunday roast, all designed to share and served with universally admired Yorkshires.
+There’s excellent veggie and fish choices too if you have a pescatarian or vegetarian to drag along with you.
+Doors open at 10am and coffee is served on their balcony, just around the corner from the Columbia Road Flower Market.

 The Jugged Hare | Barbican